erickrenz/erickrenz/README.md

-# 👨‍💻 Eric Krenz
+# Eric Krenz

-### Hi there 👋

-- 🔭 I’m currently working on full stack web applications using Next.js and Postgres + Docker
-- 🌱 I’m currently learning German, and embedded systems development with C and Rust
-- 👯 I’m looking to collaborate, build cool things, and expand my network
+`👨‍💻 Software Engineer` `📌 Cologne, Germany`

+I'm currently working full time on various back-end projects.
+Most of my work time is spent using Python, C, and Rust.
+On the side, I’m currently working on full stack web applications, and testing out different technology stacks.
+I’m currently living in Germany and working on my German language skills.
+I’m open to collaboration, building cool new things, and expanding my network.

 ---